mitsuba-renderer/drjit/docs/freeze.rst

 Introduction
 ------------

-Dr.Jit traces code to obtain a computation graph that and subsequently compiles it into actual machine code.
-Compilation can be very expensive, as the underlying compilers backends (LLVM/CUDA) perform sophisticated optimizations.
-Fortunately, the compilation step is often avoidable thanks to a cache of previously compiled kernels, which leaves tracing as the main source of overheads.
+Dr.Jit traces code to obtain computation graphs that are later compiled into into executable machine code.
+Compilation can be very costly due to a number of sophisticated optimizations performed by LLVM/CUDA backends.
+Fortunately, compilation is often avoidable thanks to a cache of previously compiled kernels, which leaves tracing as the main source of overheads.

 While tracing costs are often negligible, there are situations where this part actually ends up dominating.
 This can happen when the program evaluates complex